ScalableSamplingInLargeDatabases/QPlus/README.md

-# New Theorems for Efficient Quantitative Database Exploration
+# Scalable Sampling for High Utility Patterns in Large Databases

 **How to run this source code?**